yera111/asbolsyn2/memory-bank/architecture.md

 3. **Deployment Process**
    - Automatic deployment from GitHub repository
    - Build process installs dependencies from requirements.txt
-   - Application starts using gunicorn and the wsgi.py entry point
+   - Application starts using uvicorn with src.main:app as the entry point
+   - Multiple workers (2) for improved concurrency and reliability
    - Webhook automatically configured on application startup

 4. **Monitoring & Maintenance**